-C9 Cultural sustainability aspects not captured above.

-Staff Comments See design rationale - cell in the form doesn't work. -Efficient use of an infill site close to public transit, shopping, school, parks -Provision of secured rental housing to meet the need of the community with 68% of family units(44) -Proximity (10min walk) to Transit including 2 Skytrain Stations and Westcoast Express encourages reduced car use.
+ILTU RAL SUSTAINABILITY SECTION How will the proj ect contribute to Port Moody's status as 'City of the Arts'?
+Innovation Performance Measure Description a nd Scoring C9 C9 Cultural sustainability aspects not captured above.
+Applicant Explanation and Reference to Plans, Drawings, and Reports s, and Reports See design rationale - cell in the form o loesn't work.
+Staff Comments -Efficient use of an infill site close to public transit, shopping, school, parks -Provision of secured rental housing to meet the need of the community with 68% of family units(44) -Proximity (10min walk) to Transit including 2 Skytrain Stations and Westcoast Express encourages reduced car use.